Motor Vehicle Accident Statistics: News and Updates June 2025

 • 2024: 4,260 fatal crashes

-It’s too early to predict how 2025 will look since we only have one month of data.
+It’s too early to predict how 2025 will look with only three months of data.
 However, the good news is that deadly truck accidents have dropped significantly over the last two years.
-This improvement may be due to constantly evolving truck safety features and improved training for truck drivers.
+This improvement may be due to advancements in truck safety technology, stricter enforcement of regulations, and enhanced driver training programs, all contributing to safer roads.

 Recent Safety Trend Information